 Most of the jobs in our City and region are to our north while most of the housing is south of the jobs.
 We are the third most congested traffic area in the country already and the general plan calls for narrowing our roads and reducing our abilities to take alternate routes.
 An example is the new Senter Road pavement and lane striping south of Tully, which is a dangerous headache for drivers.
 It is disorienting and is a bottleneck for traffic.

 Our taxes are increased to “solve” our problems however we do not see the results and in many cases the issues are getting worse as more money is thrown at them.
 All the people of District 7 deserve positive results and fiscally responsible solutions.

 Promote and Protect our Parks and Environment

 I am committed to a healthy and beautiful environment in San Jose!
 We live in a dense concrete jungle and must do everything we can to repair the fragile ecosystems in our watershed that have been destroyed by years of abuse and negligence.
 To do this, we need to enforce existing laws that are designed to keep our parks, watershed, and open space clean and enjoyable.
-Specifically, in partnering with the county and state, we cannot allow homeless residents to live in our parklands and watershed.
+Specifically, in partnering with the county and state, we must help our homeless get back on their feet and receive necessary addiction and mental health treatment so they no longer live in our parklands and watershed.
 Not only will this beautify our environment, it will keep our city safer from criminals who prey upon our vulnerable homeless residents and use them as cover as they break the law.

 Parks need to be clean and safe, especially for our children of District 7.
 I will not tolerate needles, feces, condoms, drugs, weapons in our parks and will demand immediate action from city staff to remedy this problem as quickly as possible.
 No child should ever have their health jeopardized playing on a playground.